sighmoan1/pack11tytest/src/pages/index.md

 The ER Playbook has been developed to act as a quick guide for volunteers for each stage of a deployment.

+***Use the navigation menu***

-The document is structured in 3 sections:
+~~The document is structured in 3 sections:~~

-1. Pocket checklist
+~~1.
+Pocket checklist~~
-Short checklists to quickly scan through during the deployment at each stage, to remind us about the tasks to be carried out.
+~~Short checklists to quickly scan through during the deployment at each stage, to remind us about the tasks to be carried out.~~

-2. Phases of deployment
+~~2.
+Phases of deployment~~
-A more detailed summary of each stage of the deployment.
-Designed for us to review on the way to a deployment to remind us of the tasks to be carried out.
+~~A more detailed summary of each stage of the deployment.
+Designed for us to review on the way to a deployment to remind us of the tasks to be carried out.~~

-3. Background detail
+~~3.
+Background detail~~
-Further detail on different topics that we may find useful during a deployment, designed for us to read and revise in our own time, outside of a deployment
+~~Further detail on different topics that we may find useful during a deployment, designed for us to read and revise in our own time, outside of a deployment~~

 ## BRC Seven Fundamental Principles and the ER role